erroronline1/caro/readme.md

 ### 3.1.2 Objective (2): Architecture
 * O.Arch_1 Security MUST be an integral part of the software development and life cycle for the entire web application and backend system.
     > User login and permissions have been mandatory from the early stages on.
 * O.Arch_2 Already in the design phase of the web application and the background system, it MUST be taken into account that the application will process sensitive data in the production phase.
-The architecture of the application MUSST ensures the secure collection, processing, storage and deletion of the sensitive data in a data life cycle.
+The architecture of the application MUST ensure the secure collection, processing, storage and deletion of the sensitive data in a data life cycle.
     > User login and permissions have been mandatory from the early stages on.
 * O.Arch_3 The life cycle of cryptographic key material MUST follow an elaborate policy that includes properties such as the random number source, detailed key segregation of duties, key certificate expiration, integrity assurance through hashing algorithms, etc. The policy SHOULD be based on recognized standards such as [TR02102-2] and [NIST80057].
     > [Encryption statement](#encryption-statement)
 * O.Arch_4 Sensitive data stored in backups MUST be encrypted according to the current state of the art.
 This includes the persistence of sensitive data by the browser, for example in its cache.
     > [Encryption statement](#encryption-statement)
 * O.Arch_5 If the web application uses third-party software, the developer MUST ensure that only such third-party software is used whose functions can be used safely and that information about the scope of use and the security mechanisms used is clearly presented to the user.
 The application MUST use these functions securely.
-The developer MUST also ensure5 that unused functions cannot be activated by third parties
+The developer MUST also ensure that unused functions cannot be activated by third parties
     > [List of third party software](#ressources)
 * O.Arch_6 The architecture of the web application SHOULD follow a minimalist approach and be realized with a server-side localized processing logic, i.e. no complex active content (Java applets, ActiveX plugin, etc.) SHOULD be used.
     > Used languages and are solely limited to HTML, CSS, JavaScript and PHP.
 Contents are delivered by the backend only.